bradlipovsky/bradlipovsky.github.io/CONTENT.md

 - **Homepage news:** `_data/highlights.yml`
 - **Long-form professional record:** `files/cv.pdf`
 - **Research narrative:** `_pages/research.md`
+- **Leadership, service, and research translation:** `_pages/leadership.md`
 - **Open-position status:** `_pages/hiring.md`
 - **Current courses:** `_pages/teaching.html`

+Private teaching evaluations, detailed student committee records, and non-public donor information are not website content.
+Keep those materials in their appropriate internal records rather than adding them to the public repository.

 The website roster is the fastest-moving public record.
 The CV should be reconciled against `_data/people.yml` whenever a new PDF is added.